-Mr. Blankenbuehler is three-time Tony Award winner for his choreography in the Broadway productions of Bandstand, In The Heights and Hamilton for which he also received London’s Olivier Award.
+Mr. Blankenbuehler is three-time Tony Award winner for his choreography in the Broadway productions of Bandstand, In the Heights, and Hamilton, for which he also received London’s Olivier Award.
 The recent production of Bandstand (director/choreographer) also received the Drama Desk and Chita Rivera Award for Best Choreography.
-Other Broadway credits include Bring It On (Tony nomination), 9 To 5 (Tony nomination), The People In The Picture, The Apple Tree, Annie, and the recent revival of CATS.
-Other theatrical work includes Desperately Seeking Susan (West End), the world premiere of the new musical FLY (Dallas Theatre Center), The Wiz (City Center Encores), A Little Princess (Andrew Lippa), and the recent international tour of Joseph And The Amazing Technicolor Dreamcoat.
-Upcoming projects include the new musical Only Gold with British singer/songwriter Kate Nash and the musical Five Points.
-On television, Mr. Blankenbuehler’s work has been seen most recently on the Emmy Award winning FX series Fosse/Verdon.
-Other work includes the Lionsgate/ABC remake of Dirty Dancing, America’s Got Talent, So You Think You Can Dance, the Sopranos, MTV, Sesame Street featuring Janelle Monae, as well as many commercials.
-He has staged concert work for both Elton John and Bette Midler, and he conceived, directed and choreographed the hit Caesars Palace production Nights On Broadway.
-Andy also served as choreographer for Universal Studio’s film adaptation of CATS, premiering this winter.
+Other Broadway credits include Bring It On, 9 to 5, The People in the Picture, The Apple Tree, Annie, and the recent revival of Cats.
+Upcoming theater projects include the new musical Only Gold with British singer/songwriter Kate Nash and the musical Five Points.
+On television, Mr. Blankenbuehler’s work has been seen most recently on the Emmy Award-winning FX series Fosse/Verdon, and his choreography will be seen in the upcoming Universal Studios film of the musical Cats.
 Andy is very proud to have made his concert debut earlier this year with a piece entitled Remember Our Song for the Tulsa Ballet Company.
-As a performer, Mr. Blankenbuehler has danced on Broadway in Fosse, Contact, Man of La Mancha, Saturday Night Fever, Steel Pier, Big and Guys and Dolls.
+As a performer, Mr. Blankenbuehler has danced on Broadway in Fosse, Contact, Man of La Mancha, Saturday Night Fever, Steel Pier, Big, and Guys and Dolls.
 Originally from Cincinnati, Ohio, Mr. Blankenbuehler resides in New York City, with his wife Elly and two children, Luca and Sofia.
-Mr. Blankenbuehler is a recipient of a special 2015 Drama Desk Award for his achievement in the theatre.
-Mr Blankenbuehler received the 2018 Kennedy Center Honors for his work on the musical Hamilton.
+Mr. Blankenbuehler is a recipient of a special 2015 Drama Desk Award for his achievement in the theater.
+Mr. Blankenbuehler received the 2018 Kennedy Center Honors for his work on the musical Hamilton.

 Orchestrations / Co-Arranger